IDGCaptainRussia94/Terraria-SGAmod/README.md

 -A stronger rematch against Sharkvern is now possible by using the Conch while it is raining, after you've beaten him once (doing so fully unlocks Tidal Charm), Sharkvern's fight and apperence has been tweaked (Prim shark!
 Vertex Shark!
 Trail Shark!
 With smooth lighting!), there's also an extra attack that was added

--Hoppers, Droppers, Sifting Funnels, hands on tech mod elements, and more; automate your Terraria with content I felt was missing from Vanilla!
+-Hoppers, Droppers, Sifting Funnels, Mod Grinders, and more.
+Hands on tech mod elements to automate your Terraria with content I felt was missing from Vanilla!

 -New Amulet: Reservation Amulet, reserve a fraction of your HP to gain a protected regenerating shield!